Rucaparib

 About This Simulator

-This interactive pharmacokinetic simulator for fda ruc allows you to explore concentration-time profiles under different dosing scenarios.
-The underlying Population PK model characterizes the pharmacokinetics of this parp inhibitor.
+This interactive pharmacokinetic simulator for Rucaparib allows you to explore concentration-time profiles under different dosing scenarios.
+The underlying Population PK model characterizes the pharmacokinetics of this parp inhibitor following oral administration.

 Use the simulator to visualize key exposure metrics including AUC (area under the curve), Cmax (peak concentration), and Ctrough (trough concentration).